 The CGC grading standard was developed by taking a consensus of grades assigned to a variety of comic books by a nationwide pool of experts that included comic book dealers and leading collectors.
 (See Developing the Standard, under Grading Benefits).
 At CGC, we realize that comic book grading is an art that develops from years of experience, and while a consistently applied standard of grading eliminates much of the subjectivity and risk, grading itself IS NOT an exact science and remains subjective.
 That's why it is reasonable to expect that slight variances may exist between CGC grading standards and the standards of some dealers and collectors.
 CGC strives to consistently apply the most accurate grading standard to assure that the grades of comic books are properly represented to the widest possible audience.

-CGC does grade autograph books.
-The prestigious CGC Signature Series label (yellow) is applied to comic books that have been signed by someone of significance to the comic, under the direct observation of a CGC employee or select CGC authorized witness.
+CGC does grade autographed books.
+The prestigious CGC Signature Series label (yellow) is applied to comic books that have been signed by someone of significance to the comic, under the direct observation of a CGC employee, a select CGC authorized witness, or in select instances where CGC accepted signed books directly from the signer/publisher.
 The signatures are authenticated by CGC and the labels indicate who signed the book, the date it was signed and, in some cases, the location of where it was signed.
-If a book is signed with a CGC representative present, it will receive a Qualified label (green), and will receive a Qualified grade.
+If a book is signed without a CGC representative present, it will receive a Qualified label (green), and will receive a Qualified grade.
 No authentication of signature is provided for books that do not have a CGC Signature Series label.
 Learn more about CGC Signature Series.

 CGC does not certify sealed poly-bagged books.
 To have a poly-bagged book certified by CGC, you must remove the book from its poly-bag or send written approval authorizing CGC to remove it.
 The words “Poly-bag removed” appear on the CGC label.